kschramm-usgs/sensorSuite-mirror/README.md

 #### Azimuth

-Azimuth takes in 3 inputs, the first two of which are sensors known to be at north and east, and a reference sensor the angle of which relative to the north sensor is to be determined.
-The produced result will be an angle; a visual representation of that angle will be plotted and also displayed as a number.
-The offset angle field can be used to produce an offset between the north and reference sensor; both the relative orientation of the reference sensor to the one set as north and the absolute orientation (assuming that the north sensor is offset that many degrees from north).
+Azimuth takes in 3 inputs.
+The first two are orthogonal sensors assumed to be respectively facing near north and east.
+The third is a reference sensor assumed to point north, though the offset angle field can be used to specify a clockwise offset from north.
+The code will try to find a clockwise rotation angle that maximizes the coherence estimation between the rotated unknown-angle sensor data and the reference angle.
+This angle is added to the offset to produce the (clockwise) azimuth estimation.
+A value of the coherence estimations per-frequency for the found angle is also given as a separate plot.

 #### Orthogonality